Do All Studio Monitors Come With Cables?

 These are balanced cables with three pins that use analog connections to transmit an audio signal from a musical device to the monitors using an electric current.

-Depending on the type of monitors you possess, you may have to use only one connector or multiple.
-The reason these cables are widely used is that they prevent interference from your surrounding.
+Depending on your monitor type, you may have to use only one connector or multiple.
+These cables are widely used because they prevent interference from your surroundings.

 TRS Cables

-These are jack cables that also remove or minimize interference to the sound signal.
-You can use them to get a stereo output, which provides you with a natural sound.
+These jack cables also remove or minimize interference to the sound signal.
+You can use them to get a stereo output, providing a natural sound.

-Keep in mind that these can only be used on studio monitors with TRS inputs or those that have both TRS and XLR connections.
+Remember that these can only be used on studio monitors with TRS inputs or those with both TRS and XLR connections.

 RCA Cables